Notice and request for comments.

 OMB Number: 0694-0012.

-Affected Public: Individuals or households; business or other for-profit organizations; and not-for-profit institutions.
+Affected Public: Individuals, businesses or other for-profit and not-for-profit institutions.

-Estimated Time Per Response: 61 to 91 minutes.
+Estimated Time Per Response: 1 to 1.5 hours per response.

 IV.
 Request for Comments

 Comments are invited on: (a) Whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information shall have practical utility; (b) the accuracy of the agency's estimate of the burden (including hours and cost) of the proposed collection of information; (c) ways to enhance the quality, utility, and clarity of the information to be collected; and (d) ways to minimize the burden of the collection of information on respondents, including through the use of automated collection techniques or other forms of information technology.

 Comments submitted in response to this notice will be summarized and/or included in the request for OMB approval of this information collection; they will also become a matter of public record.Start Signature